syncfusion-content/blazor-docs/blazor/appbar/position.md

 ### Sticky AppBar

-This position can be set to the AppBar by setting `true` to the property `IsSticky`.
+This position can be set to the AppBar by setting `true` to the property [IsSticky](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfAppBar.html#Syncfusion_Blazor_Navigations_SfAppBar_IsSticky).
 AppBar will be sticky while scrolling the AppBar content.

 ```cshtml
 @using Syncfusion.Blazor.Navigations